 - 1. In the interest of standardization of forms and containing the necessary responsible information, forms 3006.2, 3006.3 and 3006.4 will be the official forms to be used by all faculty members who are taking field trips. - 2.
 If an entire class is required to attend the field trip, then the students need to obtain a parental permission slip.
 They are not required to have the field trip notification slip signed by those teachers whose class they will be missing.
 Those teachers in charge of the trip must inform the other staff members. - 3.
 If an extracurricular group wants to go on a field trip then they must have both forms signed.
 (Parental permission, teacher field trip notification form). - 4.
 Elementary classes will use one field trip form, 3006.4, for the year. - 5.
 How to use the forms: - a.
 Obtain all copies from the Main Office. - b.
 All forms must be completely filled in with all the correct, pertinent data requested before going home. - c.
 Have the students take them home for parent or guardian signature. - d.
 All forms must be returned to the teacher taking the students on the field trip. - e.
 If a student does not return a parent/guardian signature on a permission slip, then the student cannot go on the field trip.
 Teachers must notify the office of the names of the students not going and where they will be assigned for the duration of the field trip. - f.
 One day before the field trip: - 1.
 A copy of the completed permission slips must be submitted to the Main Office.
 These field trip permission slips are then filed in the field trip file in the Main Office. - 2.
 An alphabetized listing (last name first) of the students going on the field trip must be submitted to the school nurse for the purpose of pupil accountability. - 3.
 This listing must be done so that it can be duplicated and attached to the absence list for the day that the student will be out of class and on the field trip. - g.
 This procedure must be followed in our attempt to have proper pupil accountability; responsible parent/school relationships; and the necessary respect for educational commitment to preventive, protective student liability. - h.
 Field trip forms must be kept on file for one calendar year. - B. Extracurricular activities and field trips after May 1st of the school year - 1.
-No field trips are to be taken after May 1st.
+No field trips are to be taken after May 1st without prior approval of the Building Principal and/or Superintendent.
 (Applies to grades 7-12 only) - 2.
 A FIELD TRIP is defined as a group of students (2 or more) participating in a teacher-planned activity (where the teacher has control of the date of the trip).
-A field trip takes place Monday Friday from 8:00 AM 3:00 PM. - 3.
-All other activities that occur after 3:00 PM Monday through Friday and anytime on the weekends are defined as Extracurricular Activities and do not apply to the above May 1st deadline.
+A field trip takes place Monday Friday from 8:00 AM 3:00 PM.